 - The NTS established the Offshore Compliance Enforcement Center (OCEC) to prevent and investigate offshore tax evasion.
 The importance for the exchange of information among nations has become a major issue for the individual income tax administration.

-- Korea has participated in the global initiatives led by the Organisation for Economic Co-operation and Development (OECD) and G20 to tackle offshore tax evasion and avoidance by concluding agreements to exchange tax information with an increasing number of countries.
+- Korea has participated in the global initiatives led by the OECD and G20 to tackle offshore tax evasion and avoidance by concluding agreements to exchange tax information with an increasing number of countries.

 - Since being introduced at the end of 2010 in a bid to tighten control of offshore income and prevent cross-border tax evasion attempts, the requirements for reporting offshore financial accounts have been tightened.
 The law requires Korean residents or domestic companies to report their offshore financial accounts if the aggregate balance of these accounts exceed KRW 0.5 billion at the end of each month during the year.
 For these purposes, offshore financial accounts mean not only bank accounts, stock brokerage accounts, but also bonds, derivatives, or fund transaction-related accounts.
 A penalty will be imposed for each failure to comply with the reporting requirements.
 Where the underreported or unreported amount exceeds a certain threshold (KRW 5 billion at present), up to two-year imprisonment or fines no more than 13% to 20% of the underreported or unreported amount will be imposed.